tannewt/wa-law.org/bill/2021-22/hb/1439/1/README.md

 > This section modifies existing section [46.04.126](/rcw/46_motor_vehicles/46.04_definitions.md).
 Here is the [modified chapter](rcw/46_motor_vehicles/46.04_definitions.md) for context.

 "Collector vehicle" means any motor vehicle or travel trailer that is at least thirty years old **or a military surplus vehicle**.

+## Section 5
+> This section adds a new section to an existing chapter [46.12](/rcw/46_motor_vehicles/46.12_certificates_of_title.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.12_certificates_of_title.md) for context.

+1. When applying for a certificate of title for a military surplus vehicle, the vehicle owner must:

+    a.
+Submit a certification that the military surplus vehicle:

+        i.
+Will be maintained for occasional transportation, exhibitions, veterans' events, club activities, parades, tours, and similar uses;

+        ii.
+Will only be driven when covered by a motor vehicle liability insurance policy with liability limits of at least the amounts required in RCW 46.29.090; and

+        iii.
+Will not be used for general daily transportation; and

+    b.
+Provide a certificate of safety inspection on a form created by the department to be completed by a licensed motor vehicle repair shop in the state of Washington that certifies that the military surplus vehicle has the original safety equipment on the vehicle at the time of its manufacture in good operating condition or has been replaced by equal or more effective safety equipment in good working order, specifically headlamps, tail lamps, turn signals, mirrors, a horn, seat belts, and brakes.

+2. A person who makes a false statement regarding the inspection of equipment required under this section is guilty of false swearing.
+False swearing is a gross misdemeanor under RCW 9A.72.040.

 ## Section 6